Introduction

 Biting the Bullet

-The final response is to simply accept that we should—in this bizarre hypothetical situation—kill Chuck despite the intuition that killing Chuck is wrong.
+The final response is to bite the bullet and simply accept that we should—in this bizarre hypothetical situation—kill Chuck despite the intuition that killing Chuck is wrong.
 It’s regrettable that the only way to save the five other people involves Chuck’s death.
 Yet the right action may be to kill him since it allows the five others to continue living, any one of whom matters just as much as Chuck does.
 Chuck’s death, while unfortunate, is stipulated by the thought experiment to be required to create a world where there is as much well-being as possible.

 All of the standard arguments against deontic constraints become relevant at this point.
 For example, the hope objection flags that a benevolent observer should prefer that the five be saved, and it’s hard to see how deontic moral rules could matter more than what we—or any impartial benevolent observer—should hope is done.